mroduner/niftyshell/wake on lan/README.md

 ```

 ## Using the listener
-  THe script `listen` access your local libvirt installation, and reads the MAC addresses of all domains avaliable on your local hypervisor (tested using KVM+Qemu, should be agnostic though).
+  THe script `listen` accesses your local libvirt installation, and reads the MAC addresses of all domains avaliable on your local hypervisor (tested using KVM+Qemu, should be agnostic though).
 IT then listens on UDP port 4343 for a Wake on Lan magic packet, and upon finding a matching entry, will start the domain for you.

   Simple usage `$ listen`; that easy